Rubik's Revenge: Solutions

 A method similar to the Yau method is called Hoya.
 It was invented by Jong-Ho Jeong.
 It involves the same steps as Yau, but in a different order.
 It starts with all centers being solved except for 2 adjacent centers.
 Then form a cross on the bottom, then solve the last two centers.
 After this, it is identical to Yau, finishing the edges, and solving the cube as a 3x3.

 Parity errors

-Certain positions that cannot be solved on a standard 3×3×3 cube may be reached.
+When reducing the 4×4×4 to a 3×3×3, certain positions that cannot be solved on a standard 3×3×3 cube may be reached.
 There are two possible problems not found on the 3×3×3.
 The first is two edge pieces reversed on one edge, resulting in the colours of that edge not matching the rest of the cubies on either face (OLL parity):